owenizedd/bum/README.md

 ## How to use:
 - `bum use <version>`
+   - `bum use 1.0.3`
+   - This will automatically use v1.0.3, yes no need write suffix `v`.
-   - This will automatically install if there's no target version in saved in the local and then use that version
+   - If there's no target version in installed in the local and then install that version then use it.
-   - If exists, it will use that version as active version.
+   - Else, it will just use that version as active version.

 Any contribution is appreciated.